• Skip to primary navigation

 • If using wooden skewers, soak them in water for 30 minutes.
 I prefer to use metal skewers.

 • Place the beef cubes in a large bowl.
-Add the remaining ingredients and use your hands or a large spoon to mix well.
+Add the olive oil, salt, pepper, chili powder, garlic powder, onion powder, cumin, smoked paprika, and cayenne pepper.
+Use your hands or a large spoon to mix well.

 • Thread the seasoned beef cubes on the skewers and place them on a large, rimmed broiler-safe baking sheet.
 You can line the baking sheet with foil for easier cleanup.